 Access to materials created from NIMAS files is limited to individuals with a print disability who are on an Individualized Education Program (IEP), meaning the student has undergone an evaluation and is, or will be, receiving special education services under IDEA.
 Local Educational Agencies (LEAs) are responsible for obtaining textbooks and other educational materials on behalf of qualified students.
 However, LEAs do not obtain the materials directly from the NIMAC, but instead get them from Authorized Users (AU) of the NIMAC and Accessible Media Producers (AMPs), who have converted the files into specialized formats of audio, braille, digital text and large print.
 Bookshare and Liberty Braille are AMPs which regularly convert materials for students in Oklahoma public schools.
 Eligibility for services may vary depending on the source of materials.
-(Find AMP contact information in Acquiring AEM section of this document.)

 Ensuring Publishers Submit NIMAS Files

 Such purchase orders should require publishers to submit NIMAS-conformant files to the NIMAC for each specific title purchased, or provide assurances that they have already done so.
 Contract language should also ask publishers to use the MathML3 Structure Guidelines recommended by the NIMAC.
-Content produced solely in an electronic format are not provided through the NIMAC, therefore, contracts for purchase of digital instructional materials should include the requirement that the materials be accessible to individuals with print disability.
+Content produced solely in an electronic format are not provided through the NIMAC, therefore, contracts for purchase of digital instructional materials should include the requirement that the materials be accessible to individuals with a print disability.
 See sample contract language below.
 For more information about MathML3 and NIMAS formats visit http://aem.cast.org.